graffle-js/tech-talk-2024-11/slides/slides.md

 - A TypeScript library
 - For sending GraphQL requests
-- That runs in browsers, Node, Deno, Bun
+- That (should) runs in browsers, Node, Deno, Bun
 - That has multiple transports (http, memory)
 - That has multiple interfaces (GraphQL, TypeScript)
+- That is modular

 <img src="./assets/website.png" class="absolute right--90 top--25 scale-70" style="filter: grayscale(0.5)" />